BaoBaoTang/Expense-Reimbursement-System/README.md

 * Sonar Cloud

 ## Features
-* Register with email, one-time password will be generated and sent throught email
+* Register with email, one-time password will be generated and sent through email
 * Password is encrypted in the database
 * Upload an image as receipt when creating reimbursement, image will be persistent in the database
 * Use log4j to log the errors/exceptions